-The physiology datasets were not ready at the time of the initial Q1 data release but are included for most of the functional Q1 and Q2 datasets with the Q2 data release.
-However, in some collected functional sessions for some subjects, physiological data is not available in the Q2 release.
-A listing of the subjects and sessions for which a functional session was collected, but physiological data is missing in the Q2 release is included in Appendix 8: Missing Ancillary Files for Q1+Q2 Subjects.
+The physiology datasets are included for most of the functional Q1-Q3 datasets.
+However, in some collected functional sessions for some subjects, physiological data is not yet available.
+A listing of the subjects and sessions for which a functional session was collected, but physiological data is missing, as of the Q3 release is documented on the public HCP Data Release Updates wiki site.
 In some of these cases, there was a problem with the physiological data collection that is recoverable (e.g., a gap in the timing between the trigger pulse and pulse/respiratory signal); in other cases, the physiological data was not collected or is otherwise unrecoverable.
-We are working to resolve these cases and for those subjects whose data is recoverable, the physiological data will be part of the Q3 release (scheduled for August 2013).
+We are working to resolve these cases and for those subjects whose data is recoverable, the physiological data will be provided in a to be released patch.

-We anticipate releasing cardiac datasets for diffusion imaging on all subjects with the Q3 release.
-Ongoing HCP analyses will compare resting-state and task-fMRI data with vs without regression of physiological signals.
+We anticipate releasing cardiac datasets for diffusion imaging on all subjects with a future release.
+Ongoing HCP analyses will compare resting-state and task-fMRI data with vs. without regression of physiological signals.
 If warranted by these analyses, additional data files reflecting such corrective steps may be included in future quarterly data releases.